 Shanghai’s economic performance

 Shanghai is located on the eastern coastline of China and sits at the tip of the Yangtze River.
-Its name literally translates into ‘upon-the-sea,’ which could be seen as symbolic for its importance as harbor city.
-According to Llyod’s List Top 100 Port Reports (2017), Shanghai is the busiest transhipment hub of the world, since 2010.
+Its name literally translates into ‘upon-the-sea,’ which could be seen as symbolic for its importance as a harbour city.
+According to Llyod’s List Top 100 Port Reports (2019), Shanghai is the busiest transshipment hub of the world, since 2010.

 Shanghai a good place to live?

-The city’s strong economic performance is not reflected in its attractiveness as healthy city to live in.
-The Healthiest Cities study ranks Shanghai only 87 th (out of 89 cities).
+The city’s strong economic performance is not reflected in its attractiveness as a healthy city to live in.
+The World’s Healthiest Cities study ranks Shanghai only 87th (out of 89 cities).
 Especially the ratio of obese adults, the food and air quality and the (easy) accessibility to fast-food outlets have contributed to this low position.

-According to the Safe Cities Index, Shanghai is a fairly save city – 34th safest city out of 60 ranked cities in the world.
+According to the Safe Cities Index 2019, Shanghai is a fairly safe city – the 32nd safest city out of 60 ranked cities in the world.
 In the list of similar ‘megacities,’ Shanghai performs in the better half of the ranking.
-Its infrastructure safety ranks 38th.
+Its infrastructure safety ranks 34th.

 Shanghai’s global power, reputation and innovation potential

-As an important transport and commercial hub, Shanghai finds itself in 4th position for ‘accessibility’ (Global Power Cities Index – GPCI).
-Despite the 4th position in this field, the city has dropped from 15th to 26th place in the GPCI overall – its worst performance since 2010.
+As an important transport and commercial hub, Shanghai finds itself in 4th position for ‘Accessibility’ (Global Power Cities Index 2019).
+Despite the 4th position in this field, the city has dropped from 26th to 30th place in the GPCI overall – its worst performance since 2010.
 Its strong economic performance does not outweigh its poorer performance in other areas.

-Shanghai is only ranked 48th for its international reputation, according to Reputation Institute (both in 2017 and 2018).
+Shanghai is only ranked 48th for its international reputation, according to the City RepTrak® report in 2017 and 2018.